bootlin/pdf-link-checker/README.rst

 * Fix: ugly timeouts encountered when running the script.

-* Move from distutils to distribute to have automatic dependency resolution when installing the package.

 * Replace the thread array into a nice thread pool.
   Each thread from the pool should take an URL from a (protected) queue.
   We could also have one queue per host and thus handle the